Harrow International School Hong Kong: Scholarships and bursaries

 The school makes available merit-based financial awards for students who are gifted in academic work and/or extra-curricular pursuits where outstanding talent is evident.
 The aim of the scholarship and bursary programme is to enable the school to draw gifted students from all sections of the global community, irrespective of their parents' financial circumstances.
 With bursary supplementation, virtually full remission of fees is available depending on need.
 Scholarships are available from Y6.

 UK governance

 The school operates under an agreement with the governors of Harrow School in the UK.
 Two governors from the Harrow School Board of Governors in the UK are members of the Governing Body; they attend its meetings and visit the school in Hong Kong three times a year to ensure quality control and guidance from the Harrow family.

-Parent involvement

-The Friends of Harrow is an association of parents and teaching staff that provides practical support for and assists with additional opportunities to enhance the educational experience for the students and promotes and extends productive relationships within the school community.
-Its committee and sub-committees have successfully organised external speakers, work placements and Career Fairs for students, as well as major charity fund-raising events.

-In addition, each term there are meetings of the Parent Governors consultation group, the Lower School Class Parent, Prep School House and Senior School House Parent committees, in which parent representatives discuss matters of School policy and procedures with members of the senior management.
-Parent representatives also sit on two focus groups: the Food Committee and the Transport Committee.

 Individual needs support

-The school has a full-time psychologist, Individual Needs Coordinator and EAP (English for Academic Purposes) Coordinator.
+The school has a full-time psychologist, Individual Needs Coordinator and EAP (English for Academic Purposes) coordinator.

 University Destinations and Public Examination results

-Harrow Hong Kong Leavers have been highly successful in gaining places at top universities on competitive courses.
-In 2016, many of the Year 13 leavers have already confirmed their places at university, with the majority going to the UK.
+In 2016, many of the Year 13 graduates confirmed their places at university, with the majority going to the UK.
 Places accepted and confirmed so far include Cambridge University, Oxford University, London School of Economics.
-Outside the UK, places have so far been accepted at the University of California, Berkeley; The University of Hong Kong; and at Hong Kong University of Science & Technology.
+Outside the UK, places have so far been accepted at the University of California, Berkeley; the University of Hong Kong; and at Hong Kong University of Science & Technology.